 Epstein Becker Green’s extensive experience in banking litigation and corporate financing matters gives us the background to effectively guide cannabis-related businesses and financial institutions through a challenging reality.
 We advise financial institutions willing to enter the cannabis industry on associated risks, diligence and reporting requirements, and state guidelines permitting affiliations with cannabis-related entities.
 In addition, we resolve disputes between cannabis-related businesses and financial service providers.

-Disclaimer: Cannabis is still classified as a Schedule I controlled substance by the U.S. Drug Enforcement Agency, and, as such, it remains a federal crime to grow, sell, and/or use cannabis.
+Disclaimer: Marijuana is still classified as a Schedule I controlled substance by the U.S. Drug Enforcement Agency, and, as such, it remains a federal crime to grow, sell, and/or use marijuana.
 Any content contained herein is not intended to provide legal advice to assist with the violation of any state or federal law.